 How do you identify a zenith carburetor?

-The first step in identifying a Zenith carburettor is to find the model number.
-This is usually stamped on the side of the carburettor body or can be found on a metal tag attached to the carburettor.
+The first step in identifying a Zenith carburetor is to find the model number.
+This is usually stamped on the side of the carburettor body or can be found on a metal tag attached to the carburetor.
 Some Zenith carburettors may also have the model number stamped on the throttle body.